Page content

 Recent Washington events:

-“Reimagining Crisis Response: How to Save Lives and Livelihoods”: Fireside chat between UNDP Administrator Achim Steiner and US Institute of Peace (USIP) President & CEO Lise Grande, at USIP
+“Reimagining Crisis Response: How to Save Lives and Livelihoods:” Fireside chat between UNDP Administrator Achim Steiner and US Institute of Peace (USIP) President & CEO Lise Grande, at USIP

-UNDP Administrator Joins World Bank-UK High-Level Panel on Pakistan Flooding”: Roundtable discussion at October 2022 Annual Meetings of the World Bank and International Monetary Fund
+UNDP Administrator Joins World Bank-UK High-Level Panel on Pakistan Flooding”: Roundtable at October 2022 Annual Meetings of the World Bank and International Monetary Fund

-“The Challenges of Post-Pandemic Recovery: Exploring New Findings From the 2022 UNDP Arab Human Development Report”: Panel with Assistant Secretary-General and UNDP Assistant Administrator/Director of UNDP’s Regional Bureau for Arab States Khalida Bouzar, at the Middle East Institute (MEI)
+“The Challenges of Post-Pandemic Recovery: Exploring New Findings From the 2022 UNDP Arab Human Development Report”: Middle East Institute (MEI) panel with UN Assistant Secretary-General and UNDP Regional Director Khalida Bouzar

 “Mind the Gap: Bridging the Digital Divide”: Meridien International Center Global Summit with UNDP Head of Digital Policy & Global Partnerships Yolanda Jinxin Ma